php-dev-br/laravel-doc-pt-br/dusk.md

     // Wait until the component attribute doesn't contain the given value...
     $browser->waitUntilVueIsNot('user.name', null, '@user');

-<a name="waiting-for-javascript-events"></a>

-#### Waiting For JavaScript Events

-The `waitForEvent` method can be used to pause the execution of a test until a JavaScript event occurs:

-    $browser->waitForEvent('load');

-The event listener is attached to the current scope, which is the `body` element by default.
-When using a scoped selector, the event listener will be attached to the matching element:

-    $browser->with('iframe', function ($iframe) {
-        // Wait for the iframe's load event...
-        $iframe->waitForEvent('load');
-    });

-You may also provide a selector as the second argument to the `waitForEvent` method to attach the event listener to a specific element:

-    $browser->waitForEvent('load', '.selector');

-You may also wait for events on the `document` and `window` objects:

-    // Wait until the document is scrolled...
-    $browser->waitForEvent('scroll', 'document');

-    // Wait a maximum of five seconds until the window is resized...
-    $browser->waitForEvent('resize', 'window', 5);

 <a name="waiting-with-a-callback"></a>
 #### Waiting With A Callback

 Many of the "wait" methods in Dusk rely on the underlying `waitUsing` method.
 You may use this method directly to wait for a given closure to return `true`.
 The `waitUsing` method accepts the maximum number of seconds to wait, the interval at which the closure should be evaluated, the closure, and an optional failure message:

     $browser->waitUsing(10, 1, function () use ($something) {
         return $something->isReady();
     }, "Something wasn't ready in time.");

 <a name="scrolling-an-element-into-view"></a>
 ### Scrolling An Element Into View

 Sometimes you may not be able to click on an element because it is outside of the viewable area of the browser.
 The `scrollIntoView` method will scroll the browser window until the element at the given selector is within the view:

     $browser->scrollIntoView('.selector')
             ->click('.selector');

 <a name="available-assertions"></a>
 ## Available Assertions

 Dusk provides a variety of assertions that you may make against your application.
 All of the available assertions are documented in the list below:

 <style>
     .collection-method-list > p {
-        columns: 10.8em 3; -moz-columns: 10.8em 3; -webkit-columns: 10.8em 3;
+        column-count: 3; -moz-column-count: 3; -webkit-column-count: 3;
+        column-gap: 2em; -moz-column-gap: 2em; -webkit-column-gap: 2em;
     }

     .collection-method-list a {
         display: block;
-        overflow: hidden;
-        text-overflow: ellipsis;
-        white-space: nowrap;
     }
 </style>